Surbhi Javeri Vyas

-Surbhi Javeri Vyas is an Indian actress and model, known mononymously as Surabhi, who predominantly worked in South Indian films.
-She started her career in 1993 with Malayalam film Chenkol and then mainly worked on Telugu films.
-She is currently working as a Gujarati Theatre artist and a television actress in Hindi serials.
-Some of her better known works include Chenkol and Palnati Pourusham.
+Surbhi Javeri Vyas, known mononymously as Surabhi, is an Indian actress and model primarily known for her work in Telugu cinema and Hindi television.

+She started her career in 1993 with Malayalam film Chenkol and then mainly worked in Telugu films.
+Some of her better known works include Chenkol, Money Money (1994), Palnati Pourusham (1994).
+She is currently working as a Gujarati theatre artist and as a television actress in Hindi serials.